GMT-458-Web-GIS/geogame-kaankaan1/README.md

 ## Objective

 This geo-game demonstrates the distortions that arise when representing Earth's geoid shape on a flat map.
 The purpose is to illustrate how distances can be visually misleading on a flat map compared to their real-world measurements on Earth's curved surface.
-For instance, a line that looks longer on a map may, in reality, be shorter due to map projection distortions.

 The game challenges players to estimate and understand such discrepancies by visually comparing two lines of different lengths and guessing which is longer.

+Your goal is to achieve the highest number of correct answers while avoiding three mistakes.
+The game ends when you make three incorrect guesses.

 ---